lodarmayarder/profork/README.md

 🚀Recents:

+* PCSX2-Custom Latest build added for All versions of Batocera (x86_64)
 * SMB Remastered (Linux x86_64) added to Standalone app section
 * Minor Bugfixes
 * Spaghettikart Installer added to x86_64 Standalone app section (aarch64 can use portmaster)